kabasset/EleFourier/doc/parallel_pyFFTW.md

 When transform and inverse transform of the same data must be performed, two Plans must be created.
 In this case, it is optimal to use the same Buffers for both Plans.

-This avoids polluting production code with low-level boilerplate, and ensures forward and backward Plans are coherent, a ligth Plan wrapper and Plan makers can be implemented easily:
+To avoid polluting production code with low-level boilerplate, and to ensure forward and backward Plans are coherent, a ligth Plan wrapper and Plan makers can be implemented easily:

 ```python